dotswg/dots-requirements/draft-ietf-dots-requirements.md

   transmitting signals to each other at regular intervals, regardless of any client request for mitigation.
-Unidirectional messages MUST be supported within the bidirectional signal channel to allow for unsolicited message delivery, enabling asynchronous notifications between agents.
+Unidirectional messages MUST be supported within the bidirectional signal channel to allow for unsolicited message delivery, enabling asynchronous notifications between DOTS agents.

 GEN-004
 : Bulk Data Exchange: Infrequent bulk data exchange between DOTS agents can also